Class runs Saturday 8:00-6:00 and Sunday from 8:00-4:00.

 Aviation Seminars does not use your information to track your internet activities.
 Aviation Seminars does not sell your information to 3rd parties.
 Aviation Seminars only uses your information for legitimate business practices - For Example, Aviation Seminars may use you name and email address to send you future notifications of specials or to alert you that your CFI Expiration is approaching.

-Your person data is secured using best practices and when security is required (i.e. Credit Card Data), your data is fully encrypted.
+Your personal data is secured using best practices and when security is required (i.e. Credit Card Data), your data is fully encrypted.

 If you have questions or concerns regarding your personal data, please contact us via email: firstname.lastname@example.org